dosterz97/zephyr/README.md

 ### Adjust Lights

 ### Front Door Camera
+1. The sensor must detect movement.
+2. The camera must take a photo of visitor.
+3. The database must be updated to have accurate information of the system's status.
+4. The users are notified of an event.
+5. The users can check the status and view the photo taken by the camera.

 ### Television Time Restriction
 1. The Zephyr system should login users before use.